 Professor Sheila McLean FRSE, FRCGP, FRSA

-Director of the Institute of Law and Ethics in Medicine, Glasgow University and distinguished supporter of Humanism
+Director of the Institute of Law and Ethics in Medicine, Glasgow University and Patron of the BHA

 Professor McLean is the first holder of the International Bar Association Chair of Law and Ethics in Medicine at Glasgow University and is Director of the Institute of Law and Ethics in Medicine at Glasgow University.
 She has acted as a consultant to the World Health Organisation and the Council of Europe, and to individual States.
 Current public appointments include: Specialist Adviser, House of Commons Select Committee on Science and Technology; Member, BMA Ethics Committee; Member, Wellcome Trust, Biomedical Ethics Panel; Member, Policy and Evaluation Advisory Committee, Nuffield Trust.
 She has published extensively in the area of medical law, is on the Editorial Board of a number of national and international Journals.